 The DINO database contains over 135 3D seismic surveys covering around 99.900 km2 and more than 577.000 km 2D seismic lines (analogous- & digital lines).
 The number of non-confidential wells is around 5800.
-All non-confidential 3D-surveys and 1305 wells have been used to stratigraphically constrain the modelling process.
-2D Seismic data has been used to fill in areas not covered by 3D seismic surveys (Fig.1-seismic coverage, Fig.2-wells used).
+Over 95% of the publicly free 3D-surveys are used and all non-confidential wells have been consulted to constrain the modelling process.
+2D Seismic data has been used to fill in areas not covered by 3D seismic surveys (Fig.1-seismic coverage).

 The locations of the boreholes used for DGM Deep are shown on the interactive map.
 However it is not yet possible to order these data at DINOloket.
 The seismic data used for DGM Deep is not visualized on the interactive map.
 If you want to order either the borehole data or the seismic data, please visit NLOG.nl.

 DGM-deep aims at providing a regional geological understanding of the build-up of the deep subsurface of the Netherlands.
-This implies that the model should not be consulted for reservoir scale issues and -evaluation.
+This implies that the model does not provide the detail to solve and execute reservoir scale issues and -evaluation.
 To assess the usability and reliability of the DGM-deep model, uncertainties have been addressed in the modelling workflow.
 An explanatory note is provided describing the uncertainty procedure applied.

-The Digital Geological Model-deep (DGM-deep) is a regional subsurface layer model covering the on- and offshore of the Netherlands.
-Twelve geological horizons, ranging from Carboniferous to Neogene in age, are the constituents of this stacked grid model.
-The model is based on interpretations of publicly available 2D and 3D seismic survey data, combined with a variety of well data, supported by biostratigraphical, petrophysical and chemical analysis.
-The interpreted seismic horizons are the bases of lithostratigraphic units which are defined in the Stratigraphic nomenclature of the Netherlands.
+The Digital Geological Model-deep (DGM-deep) is a stacked grid model.
+Thirteen geological horizons, ranging from Carboniferous to Neogene in age, are the constituents of this model.
+The model is based on interpretations of publicly available 2D and 3D seismic survey data, combined with a variety of well data, supported by biostratigraphical, petrophysical and geochemical analysis.
+The interpreted seismic horizons are the bases of lithostratigraphic units, which are defined in the Stratigraphic nomenclature of the Netherlands.

-Previous versions of the DGM-deep models and their related data can be retrieved through the Dutch Oil and Gas Portal (see details on versions in table below).
-The current released DGM-deep v4.0 is a model of the Netherlands onshore extended to the 3 mile zone.
-For the first time the model can also be examined in a viewer via DINOloket.
-In future DGM-deep releases the onshore and offshore areas will be combined and deliverables will also contain 3D modelled fault planes.
+Current and previous versions of the DGM-deep model and related data can be retrieved through the Dutch Oil and Gas Portal (see details on versions in table below).
+The currently released DGM-deep v5.0 is a model of the Netherlands on- and offshore (more information, see Model details).
+DGM-deep v5.0 can also be examined in a viewer and retrieved via this portal.

 Table 1: Actual and previous versions of DGM-deep